 Our operating companies commit to ensuring equal-access business opportunities to qualified, high- potential, diverse suppliers.
 Procurement works with each of the operating companies to determine and execute supplier diversity goals.
 We track the following diverse supplier categories:

 Diverse Supplier Spend (Percent)

-As we expand our supplier diversity program in 2017, we will update our tracking and reporting metrics to include the following:
+As we expand our supplier diversity program, we will update our tracking and reporting metrics to include the following:

 - Small business spend by supplier and in total;

 - Diversity inclusion in Strategic Sourcing Initiatives; and

 - Percent of diverse suppliers in total supply base.